-Adopt An Animal symbolically from World Animal Foundation.
-Your WAF Adopt An Animal Kit comes in a Deluxe WAF Folder and includes: Glossy Photo of Your Adopted Animal; Adopt An Animal Adoption Certificate; Fact Sheet About Your Adopted Animal; Help Animals Info Cards Packed With Information On Animal Issues & How You Can Help Animals And The Environment.
-Adopt An Animal for Yourself or as a Gift...
+Adopt An Animal symbolically.
+Your Adopt An Animal Kit comes in a Deluxe Folder and includes: Glossy Photo of Your Adopted Animal; Adopt An Animal Adoption Certificate; Fact Sheet About Your Adopted Animal; Help Animals Info Cards Packed With Information On Animal Issues & How You Can Help Animals And The Environment.
+Adopt An Animal for Yourself or as a Gift.

-Your World Animal Foundation Adopt An Alligator Kit comes in a Deluxe WAF Folder and includes:
+Your Adopt An Alligator Kit comes in a Deluxe Folder and includes:

 Adopt An Alligator Kits make great gifts and can be sent directly to the recipient.
 Simply supply the recipient's name and mailing address as shipping information.
 We'll even include a letter stating the Adopt An Animal Kit is from you.

-WAF's Adopt An Animal symbolic adoption is a one time fee and helps the World Animal Foundation to preserve the planet and protect its animals.
+Adopt An Animal symbolic adoption is a one time fee.
 Adopt an animal for yourself or order an Adopt An Animal Kit as a gift.
 Help make a difference for animals - Adopt An Animal Today!

 An alligator is a crocodilian in the genus Alligator of the family Alligatoridae.
 There are two living alligator species: the American alligator (Alligator mississippiensis) and the Chinese alligator (Alligator sinensis).
 They are closely related to crocodiles.